Zutphen railway station

 Zutphen is a railway station located in Zutphen, Netherlands.
 The station was opened on 2 February 1865, rebuilt after the Second World War and is located on the Arnhem–Leeuwarden railway, Zutphen–Glanerbeek railway, Amsterdam–Zutphen railway and the Zutphen–Winterswijk railway.
-The services are operated by Nederlandse Spoorwegen, Syntus and Arriva.
+The services are operated by Nederlandse Spoorwegen, and Arriva.
 The station is an important regional hub, with three local lines and one express line meeting in Zutphen.